 -

-Singles like “Gomen Nasai,” “Vsego Khoroshego,” “9½ Weeks” and “Mama Mia” entered radio charts, and the music videos went viral long before the TikTok era.
+The singles “Gomen Nasai,” “All the Best,” “9½ Weeks,” and “Mama Mia” entered chart rotations, while the videos went viral long before the TikTok era.

-In 2008, Vintage shook the airwaves with the song “Bad Girl” («Плохая девчонка»), a daring duet between Anna Pletnyova and actress Elena Korikova.
-The group was quickly labeled “the boldest and most beautiful pop project in the country.”
-They were invited to TV shows, award ceremonies and radio rotations.
+In 2008, “Vintage” took over the airwaves with the song “Bad Girl” — a daring duet between Anna Pletnyova and actress Elena Korikova.
+The group cemented its status as “the boldest and most beautiful pop project in the country.”
+They were put on the air, invited to television, and called to major award ceremonies.

-In 2009, they achieved their biggest breakthrough with the song “Eva” («Ева»), which stayed at No. 1 on radio for 9 weeks.
-It became a hymn of refined melancholy and turned Vintage into a real brand.
+In 2009, the group achieved the most important thing — creating a hit that became an era: “Eva”.
+It stayed at No. 1 on the radio for 9 weeks, became an anthem of refined melancholy, and finally turned “Vintage” into a brand.

-It was not just a collection of singles, but a conceptual work about love, physicality, spirituality and taboos.
-Musically, it was a fusion of electro-pop, drum & bass, oriental motifs and symphonic arrangements.
+It was not just a collection of singles, but a conceptual work about love, physicality, spirituality, and taboo.
+Musically, it was a blend of electro-pop, drum and bass, Eastern motifs, and symphonic passages.

-✔ latex, masks, corsets — theatrical eroticism without vulgarity;
+✔ costumes, latex, whips, masks — theatrical eroticism without vulgarity;

-✔ provocative lyrics delivered with irony and intelligence;
+✔ provocative lyrics, yet presented with irony and intelligence;

-In 2010–2011, the album “Anechka” («Анечка») followed — more lyrical and intimate, featuring songs like “Roman” and “Mama America.”
-During this period, the original dancer Mia left and was replaced by Svetlana Ivanova, giving the stage image a new look.
+In 2010–2011, the album “Anechka” was released, more lyrical and intimate — this was where songs such as “Roman” and “Mama America” appeared.
+At that moment, the original dancer Mia was replaced by Svetlana Ivanova, who brought a new stage style to the project.

 -